vrglab/LowpEngine_/README.md

 # Currently Supported features
 This are all of the feature that are already fully or partially implemented into the engine
-1. fuck all
+1. OpenGl, Vulkan, DirectX11, Metal
+1. Bash based executables

 # Planned to Support
 this are all feature i plan on supporting (that i can remember right now)
 1. 2D/3D
 1. Asset Controll
 1. Customizable Asset importer
-1. OpenGl, Vulkan, DirectX11, Metal
 1. Engine Customization
 1. Game object/Component system
 1. Built in Audio system (OpenAL, Fmod, Wwise)